Commonly Asked Questions from your Owners Committee

 Opt = Optional Cover Y = Mandatory Cover*

-* Policy Sections including mandatory cover may also contain automatic inclusions and Optional Covers that go beyond minimum legislative requirements, and may allow insureds to opt-in or opt-out for certain covers. + Optional – but should be considered essential for volunteers on a committee. ** Although precise terminology differs between jurisdictions, essentially property cover must include the costs necessary to replace, repair or rebuild the property to a condition substantially the same as, but not better or more extensive than, its condition when new.
+** Although precise terminology differs between jurisdictions, essentially property cover must include the costs necessary to replace, repair or rebuild the property to a condition substantially the same as, but not better or more extensive than, its condition when new.
 The level of cover must also take into consideration the payment of expenses necessarily and reasonably incurred in the removal of debris and the remuneration of architects and other professional services required, being incidental to the replacement, repair or rebuilding of the damaged property. ^ Workers Compensation is required in all jurisdictions where ‘workers’ are ‘employed’ by the body corporate.
-The definition of ‘workers’ and ‘employed’ may vary between jurisdictions. *** The minimum level of liability cover required varies across jurisdictions, as follows:
+The definition of ‘workers’ and ‘employed’ may vary between jurisdictions.

 The difference between Building and Contents Insurance.
-What is covered and whose responsibility is it?
+What is covered and whose responsibility is it

 Legislation in each jurisdiction defines what needs to be insured by the body corporate, as opposed to what is the responsibility of individual lot owners.
 Lot owners should refer to their specific legislation for definitive information, however in general terms: